On this page

 For each dependent variable:

-Effects table — each effect labeled “(between)”, “(within)”, or “(covariate)”.
-With 3+ conditions, additional columns show Greenhouse-Geisser epsilon and corrected p-value.
+1. Effects table — each effect labeled “(between)”, “(within)”, or “(covariate)”.
+With 3+ conditions, additional columns show both Greenhouse-Geisser (GG) and Huynh-Feldt (HF) epsilon values and their corrected p-values.

 Contextual hints appear based on significance, e.g. “Main effect of group was not significant — interpret comparisons with caution” or “Interaction was significant — consider simple effects analysis.”

-Sphericity and Greenhouse-Geisser: sphericity means the variances of differences between all condition pairs are equal — a technical assumption of repeated measures ANOVA.
-When Mauchly’s test says it’s violated, the Greenhouse-Geisser correction adjusts the degrees of freedom downward, making the test more conservative.
-The corrected p-value is the one to report.
+Sphericity and the two corrections: sphericity means the variances of differences between all condition pairs are equal — a technical assumption of repeated measures ANOVA.
+When Mauchly’s test says it’s violated, the degrees of freedom are adjusted downward to make the test more conservative.
+Two corrections are reported: Greenhouse-Geisser (GG) is the more conservative one; Huynh-Feldt (HF) is less conservative and tends to be more accurate when the true sphericity is not severely violated.
+The common rule of thumb (Girden 1992): use GG when the GG epsilon is ≤ 0.75, HF otherwise.
+Report whichever correction you chose along with its epsilon value.

 MANOVA / MANCOVA